 Administrators in Sugar can make customizations to modules via Studio as well as create custom modules via Module Builder.
 Occasionally, Studio and Module Builder customizations developed in one instance may need to be migrated to another instance.
 This article will go over how to migrate both Studio and Module Builder customizations between different instances.

 SugarCRM's hosting objective is to maintain the integrity of the standard Sugar functionality when we upgrade a customer instance and limit any negative impact our upgrade has on the customer's modifications.
-All instances hosted on our On-Demand servers have package scanner enabled by default.
-This setting is not configurable, and all packages must pass the package scan for installation to the On-Demand environment to proceed.
+All instances hosted on Sugar's cloud service have package scanner enabled by default.
+This setting is not configurable, and all packages must pass the package scan for installation to the Sugar cloud environment to proceed.

 Last modified: 08/31/2016 05:09pm